 Temporary Alternative: At least for mastering, there are automated services that can help with mastering your songs like Landr (Affiliate Link Disclosure).
 An artist I work with has used them another time for smaller projects.

 The job of a publicist is probably the one that is most misunderstood.
 You often think of needing to hire one for promoting a new release and getting exposure to new potential fans.
-In reality, a publicist helps to build your brand and manage your public image.
-One of their main jobs is to create and pitch engaging stories about you and your music to influence public perception.
+In reality, a publicist helps to build your brand and manage your public image in a positive light.
+One of their main jobs is to create and pitch engaging stories about you and your music through press releases to influence public perception.
 They do this with their connections to different media outlets (blogs, magazines, news publications, print, radio).

-I’d say this job is something you’ll need once you’ve become more established as a professional artist and have a sizeable following.
-A publicist’s value is in the relationships they’ve built and their reputation in what they are pitching.
+I’d say this job/role is something you’ll need once you’ve become more established as a professional artist and have a sizeable following.
+A publicist’s value is in the professional relationships they’ve built and their reputation in what they are pitching.
 Unless you’ve got something newsworthy going on, they can’t do much for you.
 Not to mention, hiring a publicist for your team is not cheap.
 A vetted publicist can easily run you a few thousands dollars a month.

 Temporary Alternative: Although the mainstream music publications (Rolling Stones, Pitchfork, The Fader, Complex) are usually only accessible through a reputable publicist, there are thousands of independent music blogs out there you can reach.
 Although they don’t have the same power they once did, you can pitch your music directly to them.
 You can also use a service like SubmitHub, which is an affordable way to pitch to music bloggers, playlisters and influencers.